unt-libraries/untl-metadata-documentation/docs/fields/collection.rst

     -   Projects sponsored by a grant or special funding

--   In some cases, all items from one institution may also belong to a single collection, however, large, distinctive groups may have their own collection
+-   In some cases, all items from one institution may also belong to a single collection; however, large, distinctive groups may have their own collection
 -   Although some archival collections may have a corresponding "collection," small collections or archival series may also be